daidong/sirius/README.md

 ```
 sh server.sh start -db [dbFile] -id [ServerId] -type [edgecut/iogp] -srvlist [s1:p1, s2:p2, …]
 ```
-As you can see from parameter "-type", GraphMeta provides multiple types of servers, including Edge-Cut and IOGP.
+As you can see from parameter "-type", GraphMeta provides multiple types of servers, including Vertex-Cut, Edge-Cut, DIDO, GIGA+, and IOGP.
 You can choose one of them as server and use corresponding clients to interact with the servers.

 You can view the output of the program by doing so:
 ```